RetroPie/RetroPie-Docs/docs/Arcade.md

 |1 or Zero| `mame4all` | `pi-fba`|

 Learn about other available versions on the pages about [MAME](MAME) and [FinalBurn Neo](FinalBurn-Neo).

+/// abstract | Other arcade emulators
+For certain arcade systems that are not supported by neither MAME nor FinalBurn, there are dedicated emulators available in RetroPie:

+ * [Supermodel](Supermodel) - a Sega Model 3 emulator, supporting about 27 games.
+The list of supported games is at <https://www.supermodel3.com/About.html>.
+ * [Flycast](Dreamcast) - a Dreamcast emulator that plays the NAOMI and Sammy Atomiswave arcade games.

+///

 ## Step 2: Select the right ROM set